MarcosFP97/Multistage-Retrieval-System/README.md

 In TREC Healt Misinfo 2019, 2020 and 2021 editions, organisers always provided the answer to the topics.
 However, this wasn't very realistic.
 This could just model the job of a moderator of a website or social media.
 However, in 2022, they asked to **predict** the answer.
 This is more realistic and supports better the use case of a end-user trying to search for info online.

-To do so, we implemented to strategies: asking a generative model like **GPT-3** and analysing the answer or extracting the knowledge from the search engines, in this case from the top 1 result.
+To do so, we implemented two strategies: asking a generative model like **GPT-3** and analysing the answer or extracting the knowledge from the search engines, in this case from the top 1 result.

 #### Cleaning stages